engineersmy/hazewatch_kl/implementations/m5stack/README.md

 The M5Stack is a microcontroller based on ESP32, by default have micropython on board and it is arduino compatible.
 The code to read from the HPM Sensor is written with micropython.

+This is no mean the cheapest to do this, but this is easiest to bring it up.
+It don't require extra soldering, and lesser messy wires, support python so the code is easier to change.

 ## Bill of Material

 * [M5Stack Fire](https://www.aliexpress.com/store/product/M5Stack-NEW-PSRAM-2-0-FIRE-IoT-Kit-Dual-Core-ESP32-16M-FLash-4M-PSRAM-Development/3226069_32847906756.html?spm=2114.12010615.8148356.5.10b2562364axVV) - RM207.29(USD51) the price include delivery